ioggstream/python-course/sparql-101/01-knowledge.md

 💪: parse the sentences using rdflib and answer the following questions

 - how many sentences are there?
-- how many subjects are there?
+- how many distinct subjects are there?
 - how many namespaces are there?

 ```python